airtai/faststream/.faststream_gen/rabbit/examples/topic.md

 At the same time, in the `routing_key` of our queues, we specify the *pattern* of routing keys that will be processed by this queue.

-Then we sign up several consumers using the advertised queues to the `exchange` we created
+Then we sign up several consumers using the advertised queues to the `exchange` we created:

 ```python linenums="13" hl_lines="1 6 11"
 @broker.subscriber(queue_1, exch)